-The acquisition of AfNat completed on June 14, 2010 has significantly improved the Company's liquidity and its financial position.
-Total cash acquired resulting from this business combination amounted to US\$10.3 million.
+The acquisition of AfNat completed on June 14, 2010 had significantly improved the Company's liquidity and its financial position.
+Total cash acquired resulting from this business combination amounted to US\$10.3 million it has been the main source of funding of the company's ongoing expenditures.
 The 25 year Mining Licence obtained for the Passendro Gold Project will be a positive step towards the task of obtaining financing necessary to proceed with the development of the Passendro Gold Project.

 The Company's main sources of funding are equity markets, marketable securities, outstanding warrants and options.
-As at June 30, 2010, the Company had cash resources of US\$7.8 million compared to US\$1.2 million balance as at June 30, 2009.
+As at September 30, 2010, the Company had cash resources of US\$1.3 million compared to US\$0.2 million balance as at September 30, 2009.
 All of these amounts are retained as cash on deposit, thus minimizing the credit risk.
-The increase in cash resources is due to cash acquired from AfNat.
+The increase in cash resources is due to cash acquired from AfNat and proceeds from the sale of marketable securities.